 It’s always important to prepare and plan for foreseeable rescue situations.
 However, the best way to prepare is to aim for no need for rescue at all.
 Thoughtful planning and managing our facilities, alongside educating our staff, can greatly reduce the need for rescues.
 This approach can also eliminate the need for complex rescues, which might involve methods and equipment beyond the day-to-day skills and expertise of your employees, thus increasing the potential for errors and failures.

 Training and practicing complex procedures exposes trainers and staff to high levels of risk, yet some parks or challenge courses may never need to perform these procedures.
 This training itself can become a risk.
-Vertex has trained thousands of people to carry out some form of rescue using a variety of equipment and approaches as technology and ideas have evolved.
+We have trained thousands of people to carry out some form of rescue using a variety of equipment and approaches as technology and ideas have evolved.
 While we have not had any accidents leading to serious injury, we have had near misses and situations that, if not quickly addressed, could have been very serious.

 So, while planning for foreseeable rescues is necessary, we can reduce or remove the potential need through other means.
 If a rescue is still needed, it can often be managed with the skills, equipment, and methods that your staff use daily.
 The following solutions contribute to reducing the need for and complexity of rescues.